Violence Prevention Programs

 Surgeons & Community Aligned to Reduce Violence through Education and Support

-Eskenazi Health patients who are recovering at the trauma center from gunshot wounds, stabbing or other assaults are encouraged to enroll in Prescription for Hope before leaving the hospital.
+Eskenazi Health patients who are recovering from gunshot wounds, stabbing or other assaults are encouraged to enroll in this program before leaving the hospital.

 - Reduce recidivism of violence-related injury and readmission to Sidney & Lois Eskenazi Hospital.